Learn Material Health Guides Paint Guide

 Why is it so hard to find non-toxic paint?

-Many of the ingredients added to paint don’t release VOCs, but are hazardous to health.
+Many of the ingredients added to paint don’t release VOCs, but are hazardous to health in other ways.
 This includes things that are absorbed via touch, like APEs, PFAS, and endocrine-disrupting antimicrobials.

-There is no formal set of rules for what qualifies as zero VOC, and different companies and standards define it differently.
-Typically, zero-VOC or no-VOC means there are less than 5 grams of VOCs per liter and the smell is undetectable (though not all VOCs have a smell!)
-Ideally, a company that states their products are no- or low- VOC also has certifications from Green Seal, GreenGuard, Master Painter’s Institute’s (MPI) Green Performance standards, or SCS Indoor Advantage verifying their claims are true.
+Typically, zero-VOC or no-VOC paint means there are less than 5 grams of VOCs per liter, so the smell is virtually undetectable to you in your house when it’s painted on your walls.
+There is actually no formal set of rules for what qualifies as zero VOC, and different companies and standards define it differently.
+This is partly because people aren’t able to smell all VOCs or at all levels.
+Ideally, a company that states their paints are no- or low- VOC also has third party certifications from Green Seal, GreenGuard, Master Painter’s Institute’s (MPI) Green Performance standards, or SCS Indoor Advantage verifying their claims are true.

-There is no formal set of rules for what qualifies as low VOC, and different companies and standards define it differently.
 Typically, low-VOC means there are less than 50 grams of VOCs per liter of paint.
+Roughly translated to real life, this means that if someone comes over, they might ask, “did you paint?” but it wouldn’t be completely obvious.
+There is actually no formal set of rules for what qualifies as low VOC, and different companies and standards define it differently.
 Ideally, a company that states their products are no- or low- VOC also has certifications from Green Seal, GreenGuard, Master Painter’s Institute’s (MPI) Green Performance standards, or SCS Indoor Advantage verifying their claims are true.

 Are there PFAS in paint?

 Yes.
 The fact that PFAS are being used in paints is a newer discovery (2023).
 While whistleblowing groups don’t know exactly why PFAS are being used in paints, the suspicion is that they are replacing APEs, as APEs have fallen out of favor.
 PFAS are also often used to make products more water-resistant or shinier.
 Starting in 2025, the GreenSeal-11 certification will mean there are zero PFAS in their certified paints.
-Until then, you can rely on a company to be honest when you ask them if they have PFAS in their paints, or even better, they will have a Health Product Declaration or Declare label listing all ingredients down to 100ppm (parts per million).
+Otherwise, the only way to know is to ask a company and hope they’re honest when they tell you if they have PFAS in their paints.
+Even better, they will have a Health Product Declaration or Declare label listing all ingredients down to 100ppm (parts per million).
 This may still mean there are PFAS under 100ppm — so, 0.01% of the total volume or less— but it is a good start, and far better than a standard paint.

 These all-natural paints have been used for thousands of years.
 Three popular options include:

-• Milk paint: made from milk casein protein, pigments, and plant-based binder.
+• Bio based paints: an example of this is milk paint, which is made from milk casein protein, pigments, and plant-based binder.

 1. Mineral and clay paints can absorb VOCs, actually improving indoor air quality (similar to how baking soda can absorb fridge smells).